i16n/projects/README.md

 - 📫 How to reach me - through info on my resume!

 ## Overview
 - matching game.
-A matching game (with a twist) in javascript
+A matching game (with a twist) in javascript.
+My first project ever and first code written in javascript.
 - sudoku for console.
 This was my first project in C++
 - 3N+1 visualizer in Python - Input a number and view the graph it creates as it cycles through the 2 simple rules stated in the Collatz conjecture.
 It also provides number of "cycles" and the largest number reached.
 This all runs in the terminal.
 For this project, I implemented a recursive and iterative version of the actual 3N+1 function
 - LinkedList!
 I wrote this after writing sudoku in C++ and realizing that it didn't really give me a good grasp on C++ manual memory management.
 Includes a linkedlist visualizer via a print() function, and all the regular functionality you might expect a linkedlist to have.